[continued from yesterday]

-My rationale for superhumans and even supertech in this new multiverse paradigm is that when Kal-El's rocket arrived from Krypton its wormhole brought with it massive energy that over time accounts for the development or at least the gone-into-overdrive mutation of a metagene whose effects vary from enhanced intelligence to hardiness and longevity to obviously outrageous abilities in a small but significant minority of the population.
-That's something that I recall discussing with friends way back when Crisis on Infinite Earths brought about the first intentional overhaul of DC continuity a quarter-century ago, but at this point I don't remember whether we came up with it ourselves or it was discussed by a likely culprit such as John Byrne, Marv Wolfman, or Len Wein in some fan magazine.
-The parallel realities in my multiverse differ in when or even whether a Kryptonian craft came to Earth, with the debut of Superman or his analogue occurring in both strange and familiar ways but always marking some kind of singularity in each reality's development of supernormal phenomena.
+My rationale for superhumans and even supertech in this new multiverse paradigm is that when Kal-El's rocket arrived from Krypton its wormhole brought with it massive energy that over time accounts for the development or at least the gone-into-overdrive mutation of a metagene whose effects vary from enhanced intelligence to hardiness and longevity to staggering powers in a small but significant minority of the population.
+That's something I recall discussing with other fans way back when Crisis on Infinite Earths brought about the first intentional overhaul of DC cosmology 25 years ago; I don't remember at this point whether we came up with it ourselves or it was discussed by a likely culprit such as John Byrne, Marv Wolfman, or Len Wein in the comics press.
+The parallel realities in my multiverse differ in when or if a Kryptonian craft landed on Earth, with the debut of Superman or his analogue occurring in ways both strange and familiar but always marking a kind of singularity in each reality's development of supernormal phenomena.

 [continued from yesterday]